no0g/no0g.github.io/assets/resume/resume.md

 <!-- The unordered list immediately after the h1 will be formatted on a single
 line.
 It is intended to be used for contact details -->
 - <root@ejak.me>
-- (+62) 822 2984 3105
+- (+62) 852 1318 6428
 - [ejak.me](https://ejak.me)
 - Central Jakarta, Indonesia
 - Indonesian

 <!-- The paragraph after the h1 and ul and before the first h2 is optional.
 It
-is intended to be used for a short summary. --> Experienced cybersecurity leader with achievements as SOC Manager and Head of Presales, R&D. Strengthened digital security through vigilant operations, driving innovation, and client-focused solutions.
-Led cross-functional teams, optimized processes, and converted complex concepts into actionable strategies for defense and revenue growth.
+is intended to be used for a short summary. -->

 ## Experience

 <!-- You have to wrap the "left" and "right" half of these headings in spans by
 hand -->

+### <span>Director, Nexagate</span> <span>June 2024 -- Present</span>

+ - Directed strategic planning and execution to position Nexagate as a leading provider of fully integrated cybersecurity services in the region.
+ - Oversaw the delivery of end-to-end cybersecurity solutions, including compliance, managed security services, and incident response.
+ - Built and led high-performing teams, ensuring seamless collaboration across technical, sales, and operations functions.
+ - Championed the adoption of cutting-edge technologies to enhance Nexagate’s service offerings and meet the demands of Indonesia’s digital transformation.
+ - Implemented operational frameworks aligned with global standards, such as ISO 27001 and SOC 2, ensuring exceptional service quality and trust.

-### <span>Software Engineer, Blocktogo</span> <span>Sep 2023 -- Present </span>
+### <span>Software Engineer, Blocktogo</span> <span>Sep 2023 -- June 2024</span>

  - Goverment use case app development based on Blockchain utilizing General-Purpose Blockchain such as Polygon & Symbol
  - Maintain and troublehsoot issues occuring in Private Blockchain and use cases
  - Perform security testing and QA for developed use cases

-### <span>Head of Product Research & Development, Protergo</span> <span>Aug 2023 -- Present </span>
+### <span>Head of Product Research & Development, Protergo</span> <span>Aug 2023 -- May 2024 </span>

  - Led a high-performing team of researchers and developers to deliver innovative products and solutions.
  - Oversaw market research efforts to identify emerging trends and technologies, guiding R&D initiatives and ensuring competitive advantage.